Discover more from The Deleted Scenes

 But back to Pennytown itself.
 I’ve always felt that the disappearance of quaint, odd, granular little places and landmarks must do something to our sense of community, and to the richness and variety of our memories.
 I’m thankful that I got to walk around and feed the ducks at Pennytown when I was a kid.
 I hope we can build new things that will fill the same niche for people today.
 I hope little pieces of old places can be preserved, like signs or other artifacts, so that we can have a sense of both continuity and change.
 Most of all, I hope Pennytown doesn’t remain a vacant lot.

-If you’ve made it to the end, and you like what you’re seeing, please consider a paid subscription to help support this work.
+If you like what you’re seeing, please consider a paid subscription to help support this work.
 You’ll get a weekend subscribers-only post, plus full access to the archive.
 And you’ll help ensure more material like this!